alpaka-group/llama/documentation/pages/user/views.rst

 However it can be used like a real local object nevertheless, e.g. been given as a parameter to a function (as seen in the
 `nbody example <https://github.com/ComputationalRadiationPhysics/llama/blob/master/examples/nbody/nbody.cpp>`_
-) and to increase this feeling some very useful operators are overloaded, too:
+) and to increase this feeling some often needed operators are overloaded, too:

 .. code-block:: C++